MOLE REMOVAL

 AFTERCARE

-You will have a small plaster which you will remove the following day and normal wound care aftercare will be explained.
-We recommend you keep the area clean and dry.
-You can shower normally patting it dry and being careful not to knock off the scab.
-The scab will be there for one to two weeks on the face and three to four weeks on the body.
-When the scab falls off you will have a red mark which occasionally can be indented, don’t worry it’s part of the process and your skin will fill it up and the coloration will gradually fade into your skin tone in the following weeks.
-It is when the scab falls off when its crucial to apply sunscreen SPF 50 on areas exposed to direct or indirect sunlight.
+You will have a small plaster applied after the treatment, which you can remove the following day.
+Normal wound care instructions will be explained to you.
+We recommend keeping the area clean and dry.
+You can shower normally, gently patting the area dry and being careful not to knock off the scab.
+The scab will usually remain for one to two weeks on the face and three to four weeks on the body.
+Once the scab falls off, you may notice a red mark which can occasionally appear slightly indented.
+Don’t worry, this is part of the normal healing process.
+The skin will gradually fill in and the colour will slowly fade to match your natural skin tone over the following weeks.
+It is particularly important that once the scab falls off, you apply SPF 50 sunscreen to any areas exposed to direct or indirect sunlight

 REVIEW APPOINTMENT

-On the day of the treatment you will be booked in for review which is one to two months later and you can always book in earlier if you have any concerns.
-The review appointment is to confirm you are happy with the treatment.
-On rare occasion the pigment can persist or the skin can over heal, don’t worry Dr Zafra will go over the area and it will heal nicely as our results have proven over the years, any review is free.
+On the day of your treatment, you will be booked for a review appointment one to two months later.
+You can always arrange an earlier appointment if you have any concerns.
+The purpose of the review appointment is to confirm that you are happy with the treatment results.
+On rare occasions, some pigment may persist or the skin may over-heal.
+If this happens, Dr Zafra will assess the area and guide the healing process.
+Our results over the years have consistently shown excellent outcomes, and any review appointment is free of charge.

 RISKS

-Fortunately, with laser treatments, these offer the minimal risks compared to other methods.
-An injection or removal of any layer of the skin has a risk or infection, however at Zafra Medical we have never had an infection, so you can rest assured.
 The risk of scarring is always a possibility; however, Dr Zafra’s technique and experience has proven amazing results of no scarring over the years.
-If there is any scar, the mark will usually smaller and flat, so compared to the BSL in the balance it will usually be better, all this will be explained in detail in the FREE FIRST consultation.
+When there are BSL on the scalp or beard, you don’t need to worry about a bald patch, the laser will not harm the hair follicles and the hair will grow again as the skin heals.
+If there is any scar, the mark will usually much smaller and flat, so compared to the BSL in the balance it will usually be better.

 PATIENT’S BEFORE AND AFTER AT ZAFRA MEDICAL